mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 Um, for instance, like our, one of our designers did like internet for Doist.
 Where he based like designed and coded everything in the cycle and, you know, so that's how we work.
 And I think really this is probably a very unique way.
-And I, I at least, I don't know many things the dude like, like we did, but yeah, I really liked this structure.
+And I, I at least, I don't know many that do it like, like we did, but yeah, I really like this structure.
 And of course, like it has some pros and cons, but in general, like, we are very happy about how we do this.
 **Michaela:** [00:25:34] So how I imagine when you're describing it, how I